⚙️ Modding

 Modifying Current Library Files:

-1. Change The Viewing mode to Triggers, or Pressing F6:
+1. Change The Viewing mode to Triggers, or Pressing F6: mod-step-1

-1. Please see the save and modify section below:
+3. Please see the save section below:

 Adding New Galaxy Library: